These 16 tips will help elevate the quality of articles. This, in turn, encourages visitors to return and read more blog

 - Formatting numbers.
 It is grammatically correct to spell out numbers under 10.
 But there are some exceptions for context and math equations.
 If a number falls in the range of one to ten and is not a whole number, write it as a numeral.
-When two numbers come next to each other in a sentence, spell out one of these numbers to avoid confusion.
+When two numbers come next to each other in a sentence, spell out one of these numbers to avoid confusion. (e.g. “There are four 8-inch pencils.”)
 If a sentence combines small and large numbers, spell out all the numbers or write them as numerals.

 - Sentence length.
 Avoid run-on sentences.
 Cognitive overload occurs when reading something several times to comprehend it.
 Readers will leave the page if they don’t understand the article.
 Dial back those commas, semi-colons, and long dashes.
 A simple period will often suffice.

 - Consistent punctuation.
 Consider your article as a chapter in a much larger book.
 Thus punctuation should be consistent throughout the blog.
 A long dash (instead of two hyphens) should have a space on either side.
 The website will close the gap for you.
 Use a short dash (not a hyphen) when specifying a range of numbers like 2–4.
 This site uses curly quotes instead of inch marks.
 Unless the word “percent” begins a sentence, use the % symbol.
 Single space between sentences.
 Follow standard rules for use of italics.

 - Article and paragraph length.
 Some grammar rules have changed during the internet era.
-Short paragraphs are appealing on the narrow width of a smartphone.
-They may look anemic on a wide screen desktop computer.
-Two to four sentences represents a comfortable length for most digital devices.
+Short paragraphs are appealing on narrow-width smartphones.
+They may look anemic on a widescreen desktop computer.
+Two to four sentences represent a comfortable length for most digital devices.

 Aim for article length between 500 and 1000 words.
 The only reason to read longer health articles is that it addresses a problem a visitor is researching.
 Most readers prefer short articles.

 - Minimize passive voice.
 The English language permits the combining of present and future events in the same sentence, using the passive voice.
 Bad example: This weakens the forcefulness and will be discouraged by grammar checkers.
 Good example: Grammar checkers discourage this since it weakens the forcefulness.